 The wedding reception will take place at the groom’s house or a restaurant.
 Some weddings in the countryside often last for 2 to 3 days with a large number of guests.
-Before the main ceremony, the couple will stand by the door, welcoming the guests and take pictures.
+Before the main ceremony, the couple will stand by the door, welcome the guests, and take pictures.
 As the couple walks onto the stage, the ceremony will start with the announcement of the host together with many cheers from guests.

 After that, the couple will go from table to table in order to thank their guests for their attendance.
 Karaoke is almost a must in every Vietnamese wedding, especially in the countryside.
 During the reception, Vietnamese guests often enjoy signing up to sing and dance on stage to celebrate this special event.

-Learn more about Vietnamese superstitions.
+Learn more about Vietnamese superstitions

 Money is always a welcome gift for the wedding in Vietnam as it helps the bride and groom to offset the cost of the wedding.
 You should put the lucky money into the envelope which contains the wedding invitation card.
-At the wedding reception, you will see the bride and groom's relatives or friends standing next to a table with a small decorated box where you can put the envelopes.
-The average amount is about VND 500,000, but you can put more or less depends on how close you are with the newlywed.
+At the wedding reception, you will see the bride and groom’s relatives or friends standing next to a table with a small decorated box where you can put the envelopes.
+The average amount is about VND 500,000, but you can put more or less depending on how close you are with the newlywed.
 As that is the common procedure of a wedding, if you prefer to present other gifts, you should tell the bride and groom in advance that you want to give them a present instead of money.

 Read more about Lucky Money in Vietnam

 As a country with diverse religious and ethnic groups, Vietnam also has other wedding customs that are specific to groups of certain ethnicities and religions.
-For example, Catholics usually hold a ceremony in the church before the wedding reception; arrange marriages are still popular in some minority ethnicities; and in Tay Nguyen, the girl can choose her future husband and ask his hand in marriage.
+For example, Catholics usually hold a ceremony in the church before the wedding reception; arranged marriages are still popular in some minority ethnicities; and in Tay Nguyen, the girl can choose her future husband and ask his hand in marriage.
 If you are to attend these weddings, make sure you have the locals fully explain the traditions as they are quite different (and fun) from the popular majority.
 Read more about Religions in Vietnam here.

 Like many other Asian countries, the Vietnamese wedding plays an important role not only for the bride and groom but also for their family.
-In modern life, the traditional wedding has gradually changed to save time and money, but the main customs like paying gratitude to the parents and asking one's hand in marriage are still be kept.
+In modern life, the traditional wedding has gradually changed to save time and money, but the main customs like paying gratitude to the parents and asking one’s hand in marriage are still kept.

 Have you ever been to a Vietnamese wedding?
 If you have, share with us your experience in the comment section below.